adderbyte/image_retrieval_paper_implementation/README.md

 <p> Here is the scenario: Given a query image retrieve similar images from the image database ? </p>

 Assuming you have an image of an object and you don't know what name it is called, or what characteristics it has.
-Then, you might want to do an image search on Yandex, Google or Baidu to help retireve similar objects to your query objects.
-Once retrieved, you could know everything you want about your query image based on retrieved similar images: assuming the retrieval system works well and retrieves the correct/actual matching images.
+Then, you might want to do an image search on Yandex, Google or Baidu to help retrieve similar images to your query image.
+Once retrieved, you could know everything you want about your query image based on the similar images retrieved: assuming the retrieval system works well and retrieves the correct/actual matching images.

 This repository is an attempt to develop a mini image retrieval system.
 This has importent use in medicine, industrial automation and other domains.